robenkleene/software-references/ios/ios-camera.md

 # iOS Camera

-- Swipe up on the photo, video, etc... slider for a hidden menu
+- Swipe up on the capture type slider (i.e., photo, video, etc...) for a hidden menu
+-

 ## Night Mode